j2objcgradle/j2objcgradle.github.io/configj2objc.md

 ### Available Versions

 The Gradle plugin is compatible with stock J2objc, but not a version that's released yet.
-We've created a version '2.0.6a', assuming the next released version will be '2.0.6'.
+We've created two pre-release versions: '2.0.6a' and '2.0.6b'.
+We are assuming the next released version will be '2.0.6'.

 #### Version 2.0.6a